Investigation into unexplained death of young man in Killarney

 “Gardaí are investigating all the circumstances surrounding the unexplained death of a man that occurred on Saturday, 29th August, 2020, outside a premises on the Muckross Road in Killarney, Co Kerry.”

-Gardaí arrived at the scene at approximately 11.40pm on Saturday, 29th August, 2020, and observed an unconscious male lying outside the entrance.
+Gardaí arrived at the scene at about 11.40pm on Saturday night and observed an unconscious male lying outside the entrance.

 The man, aged in his 20s, was pronounced dead a short time later, gardaí said.